|Photos:||Recent | Best | Popular|

-Difficulty Grades -- my opinion is that the historic "official" difficulty ratings (which have been copied into most of the route descriptions so far here on MountainProject as of 2012) are a bit tough compared to the Gunks (and the Gunks are already a bit tough compared to the general USA "Yosemite" grades).
+Difficulty Grades: My opinion is that the historic "official" (from the old West Point guide) difficulty ratings (which have been copied into most of the route descriptions so far here on MountainProject as of 2012) are a bit tough compared to the Gunks -- and the Gunks are already a bit tough compared to the general USA "Yosemite" grades.

 So a comment on a route which says like,

 I'm thinking that can be taken as a suggestion that this route might be significantly tougher than 5.7 routes at many other places.

 Loose rock -- it happens here sometimes: I'd recommend that belayers should wear a helmet.

 The cliff is at low altitude, roughly sea level, alongside the Hudson River.
 It faces roughly East.